yuanwenchi/vim-markdown-pandoc/README.md

 Vim-markdown-pandoc will organize file's create, convert and pre-view.
 It converts markdown base on pandoc.

+_I am not familiar with the syntax of the vim-script, if you like the script, welcome to improve it._

 ## Intruduction

 Vim-markdown-pandoc can conveniently edit markdown by vim.
 It can fastly generate html, docx and so on.